DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

     * often synonymous with "logical segmentation"
   * **_Out-of-Band_**
     * involves separating data and traffic control onto different communication paths or networks
-    * control signals and managment traffic have a dedicated network that is distinct from the network that is different that normal data transmissions
+    * control signals and management traffic have a dedicated network that is distinct from the network that is different that normal data transmissions
     * creates separate and distinct network structure for traffic that would otherwise interfere with the production network
     * secondary networks for storage or other services (SANs, VoIP, etc. ) may be created for backup, patch management and other operations
   * **_Air-gapped_**
     * most stringent
     * complete physical separation between two systems or networks
     * full isolation, no direct physical connections between systems
-    * avoids the use of wireless communicaitions or block them purposefully
+    * avoids the use of wireless communications or block them purposefully

 The following diagram outlines the in-band vs out-of-band separation:
 ![In-Band vs OOB](./images/in-band%20vs%20out-band.png)